blogtheristo/dws/README.md

 as front door for our modular services , containerization for Purpose-Build DBs,
 Automated build and deploy pipeline(picture 1),

 #### Project Montreux Distributed Development Environment

-(soon).
+⭐development enviroment setup is ongoing ; ECS on fargate ✔️ ⭐Project team is now selected and 1 to 2 weeks hackathlon and Winter Fun and the shit is done in Eastern Finland with chosen core team.

-# The Project Montreux Progress
+# Project Progress Status Report

 ## Project Progress 11 / 2021.

-### The dws Project Version 4 is accepted as fundable project
+### The dws Project Montreux is accepted as fundable project

-⭐ Vestbee project,
+⭐ Vestbee project fundable by VCs;
 ⭐ European Investment Portal EIPP ( needs update)
+⭐ EBAN Challenge approved project on AWS
-⭐ Lifetime Group Pre-Money Valuation is 8 million euros.
+⭐ Lifetime Group Pre-Money Valuation is 8,5 million euros.
 ⭐ Please find the full investor relations package on Github.
 ⭐ Whitepaper; Managed Sourcing transforms IT Sourcing Practices.
 ⭐ build and develop features of dws4 as code and into the dws Github repository.
+⭐ building features of dws and into the dws Github repository.
-⭐ Sales promotion lifetime.fi, press release, investor dd project plan ⭐ investor deck and dd update
+⭐ Sales promotion lifetime.fi, press release, investor dd project plan ⭐investor deck and due diligence update finalization for Project Montreux.
-⭐ partner offering partners
+⭐ partner offering partners 3-tier model for Certified Partners Applicants.
-⭐ Consolidating and updating version 3 requirements / features list up-to Project Montreux MVP.
+⭐ Consolidating and updating version 3 requirements / features list up-to Project Montreux MVP's Project Plan. dws for intelligent industries
+⭐

+12.11.2021

 ### More information about Project Montreux